aaronc09/anti-cd19_car-t_SLE_scoping_review/README.md

 ---

+## Affiliation

+This work was conducted as part of the Harvard OpenBio Summer 2025 Program (Student Research Institute), which supports student-led research through mentorship and structured academic guidance.

+---

 ## Overview
 This repository contains the full manuscript and supporting documentation for a scoping review evaluating Anti-CD19 CAR T-cell therapy as a potential treatment for systemic lupus erythematosus (SLE).